Construction Defect Claims: Navigating the CGL Contractual Exclusion Amid Varying Court Interpretations

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide counsel to construction companies and developers a historical view of CGL contractual liability exclusion and ISO form changes.
+This CLE course will provide counsel to construction companies and developers a historical view of CGL contractual liability exclusion and ISO form changes.
 The panel will explain the scope and applicability of the exclusion and its exceptions to construction defect claims, its impact on contractual indemnity agreements, and recent case law development for the construction industry.

 - Overview of the contractual liability exclusion